 This piece of advice completely goes against what we have been saying until now and common sense, right?
 True.

-\But if you are hiring someone for a role that requires a lot of patience and temperament, then you need to be able to assess their ability to handle emotional stress too.
+But to conduct a job interview for a role that requires a lot of patience and temperament, you need to be able to assess their ability to handle emotional stress too.

 By being able to understand what sets them off, you will be in a good position to see if they will be a cultural fit and suited to the pressures that are associated with the particular job role.